pratikchawke/WeatherDemoApp/README.md

-# WeatherDemoApp : This application is developed as an assignment gievn by Intelegencia
+# WeatherDemoApp : This application is developed as an assignment given by Intelegencia

 Some of the Android architecture and design patterns that are used in the Weather app development